eclipsesource/tabris-decorators/doc/data-binding.md

  * It will always return the same child, even if it is disposed or removed.
  * It will throw if there is no match, more than one, or if the type is not correct.

-### @getById(v => boolean)
+## @getById(v => boolean)

 Like `@getById`, but uses the given type guard to check the found widget, allowing widgets with compatible but not identical types to be resolved.

-### Notes on type safety
+## Notes on type safety

-The databinding system can not rely on compiler to ensure type safety.
+The databinding system can not rely on the compiler to ensure type safety.
 Therefore runtime type checks need to be performed.

-If the properties involved are decorated by `@property` (or `@bind`), this will happen automatically.
+If the properties involved are decorated by `@property` or `@bind`, this will happen automatically.
 However, if either property type is an [advanced type](http://www.typescriptlang.org/docs/handbook/advanced-types.html) or an interface, this is not possible and the binding will fail as a precaution.
-To fix this you need to use the `@property(typeGuard)` (or `@bind({typeGuard: Function})`) decorator instead.
-(See above.)
+To fix this you need to set the typeGuard parameter of `@property`/`@bind` to a function that performs the type check explicitly.

-If the properties involved are not decorated they are expected to perform the type check themselves.
-That is the case for all widgets built in to Tabris.js.
+If the properties involved are not decorated by `@property` or `@bind` they are expected to perform the type check in the setter.
+While that is not enforced, all widgets built directly in to Tabris.js behave like this.